fawazahmed0/Moodle-Hacking/README.md

 # Moodle-Hacking
 Hack in Moodle Exam

+### Note:
+Everyone seems to be writing to me to share the code, Please understand that I did this project 3 years back, and the code was sort of spaghetti code filled with bugs.
+The code was written for older version of moodle and it might not even work on the latest moodle version.
+Sorry for not replying to all those emails, issues etc which were asking for code and I won't be replying to any such new requests as well, because I currently don't even that code.
+I hope you understand that.
+I have explained how the code worked, so that you can rewrite the code for newer moodle version.

 This hack is not based on vulnerabilities in moodle code

-Due to ethical reasons , I am not sharing my code in here as it might be misused by many of you.

-But I will explain you how this code works:\
+But I will explain you how the code works:\
 I have not exploited any vulnerability in moodle, rather it is same as cheating from your notebook in exam.\
 It a client-server program,\
 <b>Client:</b>\